 Why choose the Midwest Institute for Hearts and Minds?

 - At Midwest Institute for Hearts and Minds, we take a comprehensive approach to treating the whole person: mind, body, and spirit.
 We work with your healthcare team to give a new perspective and new treatment options while reassessing why you may be treatment-resistant.
 We adhere to the highest ethical standards of medical practice.
 We want to make sure that ketamine is the correct treatment for the correct diagnosis and the right patient.
 The health of the whole patient, mind, body, and spirit, is taken into consideration before proceeding with ketamine treatment.

 Are there alternatives to ketamine treatment?

 - Yes.
 These are the FDA approved (non-pill) therapies for treatment-resistant depression: Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), Vagus Nerve Stimulator (VNS) and Deep Brain Stimulation (DBS).
 All of these brain stimulation therapies are approved for treatment-resistant depression; DBS is also indicated for treatment-resistant OCD.
 These treatments are briefly described here.

 What do I need to do to get started on ketamine treatment?

-We ask that all patients interested in receiving ketamine to click on the “CONTACT US” section, fill out their information and then schedule an appointment to meet our team.
+- We ask that all patients interested in receiving ketamine to click "Contact Us", fill out their information, and then schedule an appointment to meet our team.
 No ketamine infusions are performed at this introductory visit.